chockenberry/SimBuddy/README.md

 There are other tools available to help you navigate the _Simulator_, but they all do much more than I really need and take up space in my menu bar even though they are used infrequently.
 Additionally, none of these tools help find the "On My iPhone/iPad" container used by the Files app: a folder that I use whenever I’m testing import and export code.

-By now, you probably know where this is going: yes, I wrote my utility and call it _SimBuddy_.
-It’s a [FREE download](https://files.iconfactory.net/software/beta/SimBuddy.zip) on the [Iconfactory](https://iconfactory.com).
+By now, you probably know where this is going: yes, I wrote my own utility and call it _SimBuddy_.
+It’s a [FREE download](https://files.iconfactory.net/software/beta/SimBuddy.zip) from the [Iconfactory](https://iconfactory.com).

 ![Screenshot of SimBuddy window](./Screenshot.png)